CristopherNim/WGU-D206/D209 Task 2.md

 ## .
 Describe the purpose of this data mining report by doing the following:

 1. Propose **one** question relevant to a real-world organizational situation that you will answer using **one** of the following prediction methods:
+	1. The Telecommunication company is looking to identify which customers are more likely to churn.
+The company wants to increase its retention rate because it cost them 10 times more to acquire customers than to retain an existing customer

 	•  decision trees